lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Feel free to play with the factor (1.005) and the number of loop (45) to generate different cracking in the silica.
+    Use different factor (1.005) or different number of loop (45) if you want to generate different defects in the silica.

     After the dilatation, a final equilibration step of 20 picoseconds is performed.
 If you look at the dump file